alterNERDtive/VaultHunters-tweaks/README.md

 * Can now be built out of _any_ type of vault stone, including Bumbo Polished and Chiseled.

+### Pulverizer

+* Added Dripstone Block → 2x Clay Ball as a recipe to Thermal’s Pulverizer.

 ## Balance Changes

 ### Botania